ChrisWiegman/chriswiegman.com/content/posts/2014-08-04-nams-some-thoughts-on-a-new-experience.md

 Really all I can say here is that I had forgotten this lesson somewhere along the way and in doing so I’ve lost site of the end goal not just of the tool itself but of what my own customers who use WordPress as a tool in their own businesses are trying to accomplish.

-Whether it is a blog, a membership&nbsp;site or an online store people build things _with_ WordPress while&nbsp;I’ve focused on building things _for_ WordPress.
+Whether it is a blog, a membership site or an online store people build things _with_ WordPress while I’ve focused on building things _for_ WordPress.
 This is a lesson I think many of us in the WordPress developer community have lost and as a result I don’t believe the work we do is as good as it can be.

 I was a popular person here this weekend talking about a product that many of these folks use from a company many of them could benefit more from if they knew what we were doing and we knew what they were trying to do with our products.
-For example&nbsp;when I talk to WordCamps about iThemes Security I simply list what it _can_ do.
+For example when I talk to WordCamps about iThemes Security I simply list what it _can_ do.
 Here questions for the crowd forced me to think not just about what it can do but also _why_ they would want that on large sites that already make them money.

 For most WordPress developers doing client work I think this lesson is probably a little more apparent (at least for the good ones) but for those of us who are concerned only about the tool itself this lesson is something we need to be reminded of once in a while to make sure that the growth of the tool we build can best meet the needs of those who are going to use it.